PradeepJaiswar/express-microservice-boilerplate/mongo/README.md

     })();

 ### Test
-Start your local mongo and build proejct
+Start your local mongo and build project

     // go to root of project and run npm run build